 The helpless and impoverished young Sara struggles with the hypocrisy and vicious pity of the female principal and suffers all kinds of abuse.
 However, Sarah still maintained an optimistic heart.
 Her vivid imagination and broad mind made her actively face the cruel life and the pain of hunger and cold.

 She said: "If I were a princess, even if I was ragged, my heart would still be a princess.
-If I dress gorgeously, I can easily become a princess, but I can still keep a princess' heart when I am unknown. , Is a greater success."
+If I dress gorgeously, I can easily become a princess, but I can still keep a princess' heart when I am unknown.
+It is a greater success."
 Her optimism and courage attracted the attention of a mysterious figure, so a miracle appeared, and the former princess regained her former glory after experiencing the hardships of life...

 The book " Little Princess" was first published in 1905, and it has been republished for more than 100 years, and it has spread all over the world.
 The story of "The Little Princess" has been put on the screen and stage many times, and the little princess Sara played by Shirley Temple is deeply rooted in the hearts of the people.